 Vampire pixels are visible on the images as a bright defect surrounded by a region of depressed flux, as though the defect is stealing charge from its neighboring pixels; they have been termed "vampire" defects.
-Figure 10 shows an example of a vampire pixel near the center of R22 S11 on an r-band flat.
+Figure ?? sows an example of a vampire pixel near the center of R22 S11 on an r-band flat.

 From studies on evenly illuminated images, vampires appear to conserve charge.
-Unfortunately, no unique optimum way exists to redistribute this stolen flux so, following visual inspection, a defect mask was created to exclude them from processing.
+Unfortunately, there's no clean way to redistribute this stolen flux, and so we have identified as many of them as possible and created manual defect masks to exclude them from processing.
 We have found some similar features on the ITL detectors on LSSTCam, and will use the same approach to exclude them.

 Figure 10.
-A prominent vampire pixel near the center of R22 S11, as seen on the r-band flat.
+A large vampire pixel near the center of R22\-S11, as seen on the r-band flat.